enviodev/docs/HyperIndex_versioned_docs/version-v1/Guides/cli-commands.md

 ###### **Subcommands:**

 * `explorer` — Initialize by pulling the contract ABI from a block explorer
-* `local` — Initialize from a local json ABI file
+* `local` — Initialize from a local JSON ABI file

 ###### **Options:**

 * `-c`, `--contract-address <CONTRACT_ADDRESS>` — Contract address to generate the config from
-* `--single-contract` — If selected, prompt will not ask for additional contracts/addresses/networks
+* `--single-contract` — If selected, the prompt will not ask for additional contracts/addresses/networks
-* `--all-events` — If selected, prompt will not ask to confirm selection of events on a contract
+* `--all-events` — If selected, the prompt will not ask to confirm the selection of events on a contract